jumogehn/hfdpcpp11/composite/README.rst

 Composite Pattern
 *****************

+Go `Korean <README_ko.rst>`_

 MenusCustomIterator
 ===================

 Test
 ----

 This project uses cmake so wide range of OSes are supported.
 For ubuntu, you can compile as shown below::

  mkdir build_menuscustomiterator